PeterMcCormick/allApologies/README.md

   THis will launch the Chrome Web Browser and link to the LOCAL HOST where the "test server" is pointed.

 ## Tenth Commit
+  Ran: npm install karma-jasmine --save-dev
+  Installs Karma adapter plugin for the Jasmine testing framework.

+## Eleventh Commit
+  Ran: npm install karma-mocha-reporter --save-dev Installs Karma reporter that has presents logs stylized in Mocha.
+This is set as a dependency in the local package. json file.

+## Twelfth Commit